Glaser Orthodontics 2024 Scholarship Program

 Dr. Glaser would like to thank all the students who participated.
 The selection process was a very difficult one for us.
-With a great deal of thorough and careful consideration, Glaser Orthodontics chooses Bertha Sinchi from Peekskill High School and Jacalyn MacDonald from Ossining High School as the recipients of their 2019 Scholarships.
+With a great deal of thoroughness and care, Dr. Glaser would like to thank all the students who participated.
+The selection process was a very difficult one for us.
+With a great deal of thorough and careful consideration, Glaser Orthodontics chose Sophia Morello and Stephen Goe as the recipients of their 2023 Scholarships.

 Glaser Orthodontics Proudly Donates to Support Connection

-This October, Glaser Orthodontics proudly supported the ongoing efforts of Support Connection, a local non-profit that provides emotional, social and educational support to women, their families and friends affected by breast and ovarian cancer.
-Through our second Annual Initiative, every time a patient requested pink decorations on their appliances or came to their appointment wearing pink, Dr. Glaser made a donation.
+This October, Glaser Orthodontics proudly supported the ongoing efforts of Support Connection, a local non-profit that provides emotional, social, and educational support to women, their families, and friends affected by breast and ovarian cancer.
+Through our second Annual Initiative, every time a patient requested pink decorations on their appliances or came to their appointment wearing pink, Dr. Glaser donated.
 Thanks to their efforts and the generosity of Glaser Orthodontics, Dr. Glaser presented $2500 to Support Connection.
 We look forward to expanding our efforts and making a greater impact next October!!

 Glaser Orthodontics Proudly Supports Toys for Tots